yoonmoonsick/dnd2024/README.md

   - You gain proficiency with daggers, sickles, rapiers, scimitars, shortswords, longswords, shortbows, and longbows.
 - Level 3: Agile Parry
   - If you make a melee attack with a kensei weapon on your turn, you gain a +2 bonus to AC until the start of your next turn, while holding the weapon and not incapacitated.
-- Level 3: Kensei’s Shot
+- Level 3: Kensei's Shot
   - As a bonus action, you can deal an extra 1d4 damage with ranged kensei weapon attacks until the end of the turn.
 - Level 6: Magic Kensei Weapons
   - Your attacks made with kensei weapons ignore both magical and nonmagical resistance.